chef/monitoring-integration-automate/prometheus/Prometheus-agent-installation-configuration.md

 * Open a web browser on your local computer and browse to the [Prometheus community postgres-exporter release page](https://github.com/prometheus-community/postgres_exporter/releases) .

-* From the lit, select the Operating system linux and Architecture amd64.
+* From the list, select the Operating system linux and Architecture amd64.

-* Copy download link for Prometheus
+* Copy download link for postgres exporter

 * Connect to your EC2 instance using SSH.